laravel/nova-docs/1.0/resources/fields.md

 ### Field Column Conventions

-As noted above, Nova will "snake case" the displayable name of the field to determine the underlying database column name.
-However, you may pass the column name as the second argument to the field's `make` method:
+As noted above, Nova will "snake case" the displayable name of the field to determine the underlying database column.
+However, if necessary, you may pass the column name as the second argument to the field's `make` method:

 ```php
 Text::make('Name', 'name_column')